Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 Vietnamese Dong (VND)

-Before 2003, there existed only money in Vietnam made from cotton paper with par value from 100 VND to 100,000 VND.
+Before 2003, only cotton-paper money in Vietnam was made, with a par value of 100 VND to 100,000 VND.

 Vietnamese dong coins have five denominations, including 200VND, 500VND, 1000VND, 2000VND, and 5000VND.

-Now we will check one-by-one types of Vietnamese dong notes.
+Now, we will check one-by-one types of Vietnamese dong notes.

 1. Par value of 100 VND

-This denomination is now almost invisible in the market, except that some individuals want to use it as a souvenir, because of its small value.
+This denomination is now almost invisible in the market, except that some individuals want to use it as a souvenir because of its small value.

 With 100 VND, the user definitely cannot buy anything.